-(Pocket-lint) - With a new generation of games consoles comes a new wave of games, but the jump between the Xbox One and Xbox Series X or S is looking like one of the smoothest ever for most gamers.
+(Pocket-lint) - With a new generation of games consoles comes a new wave of games, but the jump between the Xbox One and Xbox Series X or S is one of the smoothest ever for most gamers.

 Microsoft has made a lot out of its commitment to making sure that the switch is clean and easy, including existing controllers working on the new hardware, and universal support for Xbox One games on the newer consoles, too.
 That's well and good if you have disc copies of your Xbox One favourites, but many of us have sizeable digital collections nowadays.